-The Board has adopted a terms of reference, which is reviewed at least on an annual basis.
-The terms of reference defines, amongst other, the Board's governance responsibilities, its role, composition and membership requirements as well as the procedures applicable to conducting Board matters.
+The Board operates in accordance with a clearly defined terms of reference, which is reviewed at least on an annual basis.
+The terms of reference defines, amongst others, the Board's governance responsibilities, its role, composition and membership requirements as well as the procedures applicable to conducting Board matters.
 Through its committees, the Board oversees the implementation of governance practices throughout the Sanlam Group.
+The

-The Board and its committees met, as a minimum, quarterly during the reporting period.
-The Board is satisfied that it fulfilled its primary role and responsibilities in relation to governance in accordance with the approved terms of reference.
+Board and its committees met, as a minimum, quarterly during the reporting period.
+The Board is satisfied that it has fulfilled its primary role and responsibilities in relation to corporate governance in alignment with the approved terms of reference.

 The Board charter authorises the Board and its committees to seek independent, external professional advice at Sanlam's expense concerning matters within the scope of their duties.
 This includes the Board being able to request documentation from and set up meetings with management as and when required.
 The number of meetings held during the reporting period, attendance and details of the Board meetings are fully disclosed in the Corporate Governance Report.
+The arrangements regarding accessing professional corporate governance services and the statement on whether the Board believes those arrangements are effective, are disclosed in the Corporate Governance Report.